h3xDum/Xiaomi-C200-Firmware-Analysis/README.md

 to switch strategy

 ## Getting a foothold
-since there are no connectors left on the board nor any test pads that can help
+Since there are no connectors left on the board nor any test pads that can help
-i decided to go through the source, connecting to the processor pins and getting
+I decided to go through the source, connecting to the processor pins and getting
-a UART shell that way, i pulled the datasheet for that processor and identified
+a UART shell that way, I pulled the datasheet for that processor and identified
 the UART protocol pins
 ![T31](images/T31.png)